davidcgong/personal_site/src/content/2019-03-19-a-framework-for-placing-trades.md

  Had I not been so overly optimistic and confident, and trusted in rational decision-making, I would probably have been saying I grew $1,400 to $6,000 instead.
 My father assured me that this was normal.
 Ray Dalio, the founder of Bridgewater, went through worse tribulations than I did before building the US's largest hedge fund.
 You live and you learn!

-I bought WB at the peak out of too much optimism and drinking too much kool-aid following an earnings dip, betted on TSLA breaking through support and heavily shorted it, and then became impatient with losing trades after.
+I bought WB at the peak out of too much optimism from my previous winning trades, betted on TSLA breaking through support and heavily shorted it, and then became impatient with losing trades after.
 A recipe for disaster.

-Did recover though, and I will keep this experience in mind in the future.
-Definitely will prove to be valuable when I have money in my account.
+I may have managed to recover, but I will keep this experience in mind in the future.
+Definitely will prove to be valuable when I have more money in my account.

 **Didn't do as well as I had hoped, but this was because I made as many good decisions as I made bad decisions.
 At the end of the day, it could have been worse.
 The rest really boiled down to luck and I really want myself to be wary of this.**